PVI Insertion of Sensitive Information into Logfile

 Prerequisites

-• Local access to the engineering workstation running PVI
+• Local access to the machine running PVI

-• Logging must be explicitly enabled by the operator (disabled by default)
+• Logging must be explicitly enabled (disabled by default)

 Exploitability